Now you can display file extensions on your iPhone and iPad that of files in your Files app.

 Now, Apple has quietly added an option to show file extensions in the folder window.
 So typically Apple, this move.

-To enable the display of file extensions in the Files app on iPhone and iPad
+Enable the display of file extensions in the Files app on iPhone and iPad

 follow these steps: